Connected-Information-systems/plantuml-assets/README.md

-# plantuml-assets
+# PlantUML Assets

-Connectis' Design Assets used in PlantUML based diagrams
+This repository contains the design assets that we - Connectis - are using in PlantUML based diagrams.